kubedb/docs/docs/guides/elasticsearch/backup/kubestash/application-level/_index.md

 **Create BackupConfiguration:**

-Below is the YAML for `BackupConfiguration` CR to take application-level backup of the `sample-postgres` database that we have deployed earlier,
+Below is the YAML for `BackupConfiguration` CR to take application-level backup of the `es-quickstart` database that we have deployed earlier,

 ```yaml
 apiVersion: core.kubestash.com/v1alpha1